pankod/frontend-challenge/README.md

 For the “Movies” page filter on:
 - Where the entry has a programType attribute value of movie

-Search bar start searching when typing 3 characters and show related movies or series on the screen.
-The delay in milliseconds between when a keystroke occurs and when a search is performed.

 The attributes you should use to display the entries are: